Newtownards Airport: Ulster Flying Club

-It is the home airfield of the Ulster Flying Club.
-The Ulster Flying Club (UFC) was founded in 1961 and over the subsequent years has grown to become Northern Ireland's largest flying school and one of the largest, non commercial training, flying organizations in Northern Ireland.
+The airfield is the home base of the Ulster Flying Club (UFC).
+The club was founded in 1961 and grew to become Northern Ireland's largest flying school and one of the largest, non-commercial training and flying organisations in Northern Ireland.
 The club manages the airfield's facilities.
-The clubhouse is currently open to the public for snacks and for viewing activities at the airfield, as a new clubhouse was opened in 2005 after the destruction of the last clubhouse by a fire in 2004.
+The clubhouse is open to the public for snacks and for viewing activities at the airfield; a new clubhouse was opened in 2005 after the destruction of the last clubhouse by a fire in 2004.
 Many private pilot owners and self-build constructors base their aircraft in the several hangars on the airfield.

 The Ulster Flying Club has continued to develop as a centre for private flying and so the ends of existing runways were re-surfaced and the grass strip tarmacked.
 The Ulster Flying Club has allowed the airfield to be used for various events including air display days and motorsport events.